Owo church attack: Aftermath

-Governor of Ondo State, Rotimi Akeredolu, cancelled his trip in Abuja and went to the scene of the attack; he called it "vile and satanic", as well as a "black Sunday in Owo".
+Governor of Ondo State, Rotimi Akeredolu, who was on a trip to Abuja, rushed back and went to the scene of the attack; he called it "vile and satanic", as well as a "black Sunday in Owo".
 Akeredolu vowed to "commit every available resource to hunt down these assailants and make them pay".
-President of Nigeria, Muhammadu Buhari, condemned the massacre saying it was a "heinous attack on worshippers".
+President of Nigeria, Muhammadu Buhari, condemned the massacre, saying it was a "heinous attack on worshippers".
 Pope Francis prayed for the victims who were "painfully stricken in a moment of celebration".
 The rebel Indigenous People of Biafra organization, which seeks to restore the separatist Igbo state of Biafra, called the attack as an "unacceptable" action and an Islamic terror attack, asserting that "Christians should stop their dependence on government of Nigeria for security of life and properties...
 The current regime has only one interest and that is [the] Fulani interest."
 IPOB said that Biafran separatist groups should defend churches in Southern Nigeria.

 The massacre was received with widespread shock from the Nigerian public.
 The response by President Buhari and his All Progressives Congress party was criticized as inadequate, and Buhari sparked controversy after he was caught hosting a party with other APC members hours after the attack.
 The Amotekun Corps announced deployment of its forces to protect churches and mosques in the state on 12 June.
 Local elders, including Owo's king Ajibade Gbadegesin Ogunoye III, attempted to calm anger among the residents after the massacre in order to prevent reprisal attacks.